French Media Take Google To Competition Regulator Over Copyright - UrduPoint

 Paris, (UrduPoint / Pakistan Point News - 24th Oct, 2019 ) :French media said Thursday they would report Google to the country's competition regulator over its refusal to pay news companies for displaying their content in defiance of a strict new EU copyright law.

-The APIG press alliance, which groups dozens of national, regional and local newspapers, said it would also press the government to take action against the internet giant.
+The APIG press alliance, which groups dozens of national, regional and local newspapers, said it would also press the French government to take action against the US internet giant.

+International news agency Agence France-Presse, which is not a member of the alliance, said it was preparing a separate complaint.

+France was the first country to ratify a new EU copyright law which was passed this year and comes into force on Thursday to ensure publishers are compensated when their work is displayed online.